-Recently, two of my brothers became aware of my writings.
-I had never actually invited them to read my stories because I didn’t think they would be interested in the least.
+I had never actually invited my brothers to read my stories because I didn’t think they would be interested in the least.
 Their reaction to the news that I was blogging about my life, including when I was a child and also including very honest descriptions of our father’s behaviour during and after the divorce, was emphatically bitter.
 To clarify, they were upset toward me, not toward Dad.
 Toward me.
-Wait, I was the one who was abused.
+Wait, I was the one who was abused, actually we ALL were.

 No one was there to protect me.
 No one.
 My little brother Luke was there, but he is almost three and a half years younger than me.

 I am doing my best to therapeutically write about this part of my past.

 Lately, I was on the phone with my best friend from childhood, Kelly.
 Ever honest, she reminded me that she was there too.
 She said, ‘Marn, I remember arriving at your house to find your dad walking around in his boxer shorts with the no-button fly wide open.
 And, the thing is,’ she said, ‘He didn’t then go and put on his robe.
 He just stayed walking around in his open-fly boxers.
 It was disgusting.’

 She continued with, ‘When Mark was manic (bipolar) he dry-humped me on the bed while I screamed for him to stop.’
 Kelly would have been 16 and my brother Mark would have been 21 at the time.
 Unfortunately, I think I was pounding on his back to stop.
 I had no idea how to react to this behaviour.
 It was outrageous.

 Last night, over our supper, I was again drawn back into the memories of the past.
 I told my husband of twenty-five years, Dean, about times when I would witness my dad being truly mean and abusive to my siblings.
 Telling them these hurtful messages: